kevinsimper/kevinsimper.dk/app/blog/posts/how-to-make-authentication-with-github-apps-for-side-projects.md

 })
 ```

 We need to take that code and exchange it for a access token from the GitHub API.
 We can use the javascript `fetch` .

-I recommend using that in Node.js as well as it make you remember the api better for next time you want to use it in the browser.
+The reason is that if GitHub returned it in the URL, somebody could steal it inbetween us, but since the "code" can't be used without the client_secret it is worthless to an attacker.

+I recommend using fetch in node.js which is not our only choice.
+One could use the built in http module to do a http request or axios.
+The downside using something else than fetch is that you have to learn to different module apis.

 It has been made in the npm package called `node-fetch`, so we need to install that.